 The Chair of the Promotion and Tenure Committee forwards a record of the vote of the eligible faculty and a written performance review to the department chair.
 The department chair conducts an independent assessment of performance and prepares a written evaluation that includes a recommendation on whether to renew the probationary appointment.
-At the conclusion of the department review, the formal comments process (per Faculty Rule 3335-6-04 [http://trustees.osu.edu/rules/university-rules.html]) is followed and the case is forwarded to the college for review, regardless of whether the department chair recommends renewal or nonrenewal.
+At the conclusion of the department review, the formal comments process (per Faculty Rule 3335-6-04 is followed and the case is forwarded to the college for review, regardless of whether the department chair recommends renewal or nonrenewal.